modelscope/FunASR/docs/model_selection.md

 ## Practical recommendations

-- With a GPU, default to Fun-ASR-Nano — the flagship LLM-based model (31 languages), strongest on hard, contextual, and proper-noun-heavy audio.
+- With a GPU, default to Fun-ASR-Nano — the flagship LLM-based model for Chinese, English, Japanese, and Chinese dialects/accents, strongest on hard, contextual, and proper-noun-heavy audio.
+For the separate 31-language checkpoint, use Fun-ASR-MLT-Nano.
 - On CPU, or for multilingual + emotion workloads, use SenseVoice-Small (fast non-autoregressive, CPU-viable).
 - Use Paraformer when your production traffic is primarily Mandarin and you want timestamps or hotwords.
 - Use the streaming runtime when partial results and long-lived connections matter more than a single final transcript.